 A first STEP for Iran to measure national salt intake

 A preliminary indication of national salt intake levels in Iran was gained through the 2016 WHO STEPwise survey conducted on a nationally representative survey, which included collection of spot urine samples (n= 18,624).
 Rezaei S et al reported on these findings, publishing in the Journal of Hypertension in July 2018.
-Mean salt intake was 9.52 g/day, higher for rural compared to urban residents, with men being 77% more likely to have a higher salt intake than women.
+Mean salt intake was 9.52 g/day, higher for rural compared to urban residents.
 Further, 98% of the population consumed at or above the WHO recommended daily maximum of 5g of salt, and 41% consumed at least double the recommendation.
 Authors concluded that these findings illustrate the need for a multi-component salt reduction strategy in Iran.
 Read more here.